krb5/krb5/doc/rst_source/krb_build/doing_build.rst

   the test suite.
 This often means passing **-**\ **-with-tcl** to configure to tell it the location of the Tcl configuration script.
 (See :ref:`options2configure`.)
+* In addition to Tcl, DejaGnu must be available on the system for some of the tests to run.
+The test suite will still run the other tests if DejaGnu is not present, but the test coverage will be reduced accordingly.
 * On some operating systems, you have to run ``make install`` before running ``make check``, or the test suite will pick up installed versions of Kerberos libraries rather than the newly built ones.